Flow Equivalence of G-SFTs: coset structures

 \begin{definition} A matrix in $\moppcG$ satisfies Condition $\mathcal C_1$ (or, is $\mathcal C_1$) if it belongs to $\mopcnG$ for $\mathbf n =(n_1,n_2,\dots,n_N)$ such that the following condition holds for all $i\in\mathcal P$: $n_i=1$ if and only if $i\in\mathcal C$. \end{definition}

 A square matrix $A$ over $\ZZ_+ G$ is \emph{nondegenerate} if it has no zero row and no zero column.
 Notice that this is equivalent to the graph $\mathcal{G}_{\overline{A}}$ being nondegenerate (that is, every vertex of $\mathcal{G}_{\overline{A}}$ belongs to a bi-infinite path).
+The next proposition applies in particular to a nondegenerate matrix $A$ (which cannot be nilpotent).